-Akamas is one of the most beautiful parts of this side of the island, even in middle of the summer when everything else seems to be burned and yellow, Akamas is always welcoming you with unspoiled nature and serenity.
+Akamas is one of the most beautiful parts of this side of the island, even in the middle of the summer when everything else seems to be burned and yellow, Akamas is always welcoming you with unspoiled nature and serenity.

-If you need a little more inspiration what to do here, you can take one of the hiking routes (like I did here), do a little camping in the nearby camping site (still on my wishlist!), chase some goats (done), or enjoy one of the long stripes of beaches in Latchi (preferably with good company and wine).
+If you need a little more inspiration on what to do here, you can take one of the hiking routes (like I did here), do a little camping in the nearby camping site (still on my wishlist!), chase some goats (done), or enjoy one of the long stripes of beaches in Latchi (preferably with good company and wine).

 Even the Goddess herself would approve.

 If you only have one day to spend in Malaga - here is the great…